ukcs485gFall2022/final-project-client-seunadekunle/README.md

 <!--
 Give a short description on what your project accomplishes and what tools is uses.
 Basically, what problems does it solve and why it's different from other apps in the app store.
 -->
 An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit).
-This app allows user to maintain habits and to track them
+This app allows user to maintain habits and to track them the goal is to provide a centralized locations for users to stick to habits.

 ### Demo Video
 <!--